 The Township must adopt an annual budget for the subsequent year by December 31st.
 The Township maintains budgetary control at the departmental level.
 Department heads may transfer funds within their department's budget when a shortage occurs in a line item.
-In the event that there are not sufficient funds in a department's budget to cover shortfalls, an ordinance must be passed by Council to amend the budget.
+In the event that there are not sufficient funds in a department's budget to cover shortfalls, an ordinance must be passed by Council to amend the budget if Council so chooses.